Dorn (band)

 Dorn is a German black metal band.

-It was founded as a solo project in 1998 by Roberto Liebig, the ex-keyboardist of pagan metal band Riger.
-Dorn's 2000 debut album Falschheit was recorded in the studios of CCP Records in Linz, with Liebig playing all of the instruments himself.
+It was founded as a solo project in 1998 by Roberto Liebig, ex-keyboardist of pagan metal band Riger.
+Dorn's 2000 debut album, Falschheit, was recorded in the studios of CCP Records in Linz.
+Liebig played all instruments.

-The album received good reviews, so Liebig was signed by CCP Records and left his role in Riger.
+The album received good reviews.
+Liebig signed to CCP Records and left Riger.
 Falschheit was followed by Brennende Kälte in 2001 and Schatten der Vergangenheit in 2002.
-For the 2004 album Suriel, Liebig was joined by Michael Werber, Sebastian Ziem, Lars, and Ira.
-With this lineup, Dorn toured in Germany, but in 2005 Lars and Ira left the band.
-In October 2006, Liebig and the other two remaining band members recorded the album Spiegel der Unendlichkeit, which was released on February 23, 2007.
+For the 2004 album Suriel, Michael Werber, Sebastian Ziem, Lars, and Ira joined Liebig.
+This lineup toured Germany.
+In 2005, Lars and Ira left the band.
+In October 2006, Liebig and the two remaining band members recordedSpiegel der Unendlichkeit, released on February 23, 2007.